 The figures in these financial statements have been rounded off to the nearest in thousands in AFN.

-27. Date of authorization of financial statements
+28 Date of authorization of financial statements

-These financial statements were authorized for is ssue by y the Country Finance Manager and Country Manager of the Bank on cua
+These financial statements were authorized for issue by the Country Finance Manager and Country Manager of the Bank on Manager 28, 2024.